 In the end, you’re dealing with inconsistent systems and inefficient processes.
 It’s also going to cost you more because you need additional manpower for monitoring systems.
 Are you going to be able to continue to pass off these costs to your customers?

-IT budgets aren’t in a spending mode overall, although Gartner predicts a 6.2% increase over 2021.
-Additionally, there are multiple spend focuses, with the frontrunners being business analytics and security and risk management.
-However, if you can position a better real-time monitoring solution that’s cloud-based, such an initiative falls into both of those categories of potential spending.
+IT budgets aren’t in a spending mode overall, and there are multiple spend focuses, with the frontrunners being business analytics and security and risk management.
+However, if you can position a better real-time monitoring solution that’s cloud-based, it will fall into both of those categories of potential spending.

 Data Isn’t Accessible

 Is crucial data held hostage by the monitoring systems you use?
 Unfortunately, it’s a common problem for security integrators.
-Without customer data visibility, it’s hard to make the most strategic decisions.
+Without customer data visibility, it’s hard to make strategic decisions.

 Limits of Data Sharing